richardscholtens/Master_Thesis/README.md

 with a low frequency, one can create a more balanced dataset.
 By merging Main Topic Classifications one can increase the size of the dataset which helps improve robustness.

+## Pre-processing and calculating baseline scores - pre-processing_and_baseline.py

+Pre-processes the abstracts to Flair input.
+It creates files for multi-class and multi-label.
+The Flair library has a class named ClassificationCorpus that takes in the following format: __label__LABELNAME TAB TEXT.
+All text is stripped of punctuation using regex.
+The program also calculates the baseline scores using a DummyClassifier developed by SciKit Learn.